 Recipe notes

-- Beetroot is included in this recipe for colour and earthy flavour.
-However, this isn’t an exact science.
-You might find that the beetroot doesn’t give your Nomato sauce enough colour.
-In which case, I suggest (and use!) the humble old red food colouring.
-You eat with your eyes and an orange coloured Nomato sauce isn’t fooling anyone.
-I don’t understand the demonisation of food colouring on occasion, but do whatever works for you.
+Beetroot is included in this recipe for colour and earthy flavour.
+However, this isnโt an exact science.
+You might find that the beetroot doesnโt give your Nomato sauce enough colour.
+In which case, you can either disregard the colour or opt for a bit of food colouring if you are comfortable with that.
+You eat with your eyes and sometimes, an orange coloured Nomato sauce isnโt fooling anyone.

 How to adjust the flavour profile of your low FODMAP Nomato sauce